jarfi1417/TollParking/README.md

 ## How to use the API

-In order to start using the toll parking services, you must launch the initTollParking service to initialize the parking.
+In order to start using the toll parking services, you must launch the initTollParking service first to initialize the parking.

 NB : everything is stored in memory.